Numbers at a glance

 Income Statement

-For the 30th consecutive year, BCF achieved a record high.
-This marked increase enabled BCF to pay the canton CHF 75.0 million, including an extraordinary payment of CHF 19.5 million.
-Taking into account taxes, the canton, municipalities and parishes receive a total of CHF 85.8 million.
+BCF is achieving an increase in an exercise described as excellent.
+This record result allows BCF to pay the Canton CHF 98 million, CHF 23 million more than the previous year.
+Taking into account taxes, the canton, municipalities and parishes receive a total of CHF 107.9 million.

-Equity capital was also increased by an allocation of CHF 52.0 million to reserves for general banking risks and CHF 87.0 million to the retained earnings reserve.
+These results also enable BCF to strengthen its equity base and allocate CHF 63.0 million to reserves for general banking risks and CHF 61 million to the retained earnings reserve.

 This confirms BCF’s strong market position by offering a local service and decisive and sustainable support to the Canton economy, while at the same time achieving very good operational profitability.